WrestleMania XXVI: Preliminary matches

 The first match for the evening was a tag team match for the Unified WWE Tag Team Championship featuring champions ShoMiz (The Miz and Big Show) versus John Morrison and R-Truth.
 The Miz and Morrison started off the encounter, at one point Morrison attempted to hit Miz with the Starship Pain only for Big Show to come in for the save.
 Later, R-Truth tried to springboard onto the Big Show but was caught and hit against the ring post.
-The match ended when Big Show blind tagged himself in and knocked out Morrison, pinning him to win the match and retain the title.
+The match ended when Big Show blind tagged himself in and knocked out Morrison, pinning him to win the match and retain the titles.

-The second bout was a triple threat match between Randy Orton, Ted DiBiase and Cody Rhodes, all formerly of the stable known as Legacy.
+The second bout was a triple threat match between Randy Orton, Ted DiBiase, and Cody Rhodes, all formerly of the stable known as Legacy.
 Rhodes and DiBiase spent most of the match double teaming Orton, however when DiBiase attempted to pin Orton, he was stopped by Rhodes.
 This turned into a brawl between the two which led to Orton taking the advantage.
 The match ended when Orton punted Rhodes and executed the RKO on DiBiase to win the fall.